Linzm99/Makrokeyboard/README.md

 ## Code

-The Code for the Makrokeyboard was written for the Arduino IDE, which supports the Atmega32U4 as Arduino Leonardo.
-For uploading "Arduino Leonardo" should be selected as Board.
+The Code for the Makrokeyboard was written for the Arduino IDE, which supports the Atmega32U4 as Arduino Leonardo/Pro Micro.
+For uploading "Arduino Leonardo" or "Arduino (Pro) Micro" should be selected as Board.
 The COM Port selector will show the Atmega32U4 as well.
 Hint: If your Chip wasn't flashed with a bootloader you have to do that first.
 This requires soldering a ISP Connector and flashing via (for example) Arduino ISP.
 [Tutorial from Leon Anavi](https://www.youtube.com/watch?v=ToMrxnRNHM4)

 ![Image Makrokeyboard close](/Bilder/Bild2.jpg)